sguan12-mu/coinage/README.md

 ## Overview
 ### Description
-Coinage helps people who are just becoming financially independent consistently track their spending habits and set budget limits while encouraging them to be more mindful about what they buy.
+Coinage helps people who are just becoming financially independent consistently track their spending habits and set spendingLimit limits while encouraging them to be more mindful about what they buy.

 ### App Evaluation
 [Evaluation of your app across the following attributes]